jbenma/simaR/README.md

 ---------------------------------------------------------------------

 Reference:
-Benhadi-Marin, J., Pereira, J.A., Barreales, D., Sousa, J.P. & Santos, S.A.P., 2018.
+Benhadi-Marín, J., Pereira, J.A., Barreales, D., Sousa, J.P. & Santos, S.A.P., 2018.
 A simulation-based method
 to compare the pest suppression potential of predators: A case study with spiders.
 Biological Control, 123: 87-96.